rithmschool/javascript_computer_science_exercises/stacks_exercise/readme.md

 ### peek

-This function returns the first values in the stack.
+This function returns the first value in the stack.

 ### print